AMSC22-23/Eikonal-Cuda-Cesaroni-Tonarelli-Trabacchin/README.md

 ## Description

 ## Usage
 After cloning the repo with the command `git clone https://github.com/AMSC22-23/Eikonal-Cuda-Cesaroni-Tonarelli-Trabacchin.git`, the installation of [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) software is required.
-To install it, run the following:
+To install it, access the repo and run the following:
 ```bash
 $ mkdir lib
 $ cd lib